Last Updated on

-This is a New Orleans tradition – “a jazz funeral with the body”.
+This is a New Orleans tradition – “a jazz funeral without the body”.
 A brass band walks through the streets with the music drawing in people to dance amongst those who have come with elaborate costumes and accessories.

 The reason today’s one is so special is because it is part of the annual Satchmo Summeriest celebration in New Orleans.
 The festival celebrates the life of one of the city’s most famous sons, Louis Armstrong.

 As they walk from the church to the festival venue, they spread out along the route and you can run between them as they make their way past the grand buildings on the tree-lined streets.

 The music is the focus and you can hear it from block away.
 But I am also rather taken with the outfits and the whole visual experience of a Second Line parade in New Orleans.

 Time Travel Turtle was supported by the New Orleans CVB but the opinions, over-written descriptions and bad jokes are his own.